 In 1930, the intensity of White Shoal Light was increased from 360,000 to 3,000,000 candlepower by changing the illuminant to electricity.

-When originally built, White Shoal Lighthouse had a daymark described as a white tower with a narrow black band and a silver-gray lantern, but this was changed in 1927 to a black tower with a silver-gray lantern.
+When originally built, White Shoal Lighthouse had a daymark described as a white tower with a narrow black band at a height of thirty-eight feet above the water and a silver-gray lantern, but this was changed in 1927 to a black tower with a silver-gray lantern.
 In 1937, the tower was changed back to white.
-This photograph, taken in April on April 6, 1956, shows the distinctive red and white spiral bands that the tower had received in 1954.
-On May 28, 1938, the station’s fog signal was changed to a diaphragm horn sounding two blasts every forty-five seconds.
+This photograph, taken on April 6, 1956, shows the distinctive red and white spiral bands that the tower had received in 1954.
+On May 28, 1938, the station’s fog signal was changed from an air whistle to a diaphragm horn that sounded two blasts every forty-five seconds.